Browse our papers

 Authors: Baptiste Lefort, Eric Benhamou, Jean-Jacques Ohana, David Saltiel, Beatrice Guez, and Thomas Jacquot

 Abstract: This paper introduces a new risk-on risk-off strategy for the stock market, which combines a financial stress indicator with a sentiment analysis done by ChatGPT reading and interpreting Bloomberg daily market summaries.
-Forecasts of market stress derived from volatility and credit spreads are enhanced when combined with the financial news sentiment derived from GPT4.
-As a result, the strategy shows improved performance, evidenced by higher Sharpe ratio and reduced maximum drawdowns.
-The improved performance is consistent across the NASDAQ, the SP 500 and the six major equity markets, indicating that the method generalises across equities markets.
 Read more

 Deep Reinforcement Learning: Extending Traditional Financial Portfolio Methods